Acid Bases and Salts Class 10 NCERT Solutions

 Related Posts:

-MCQ on Acid Bases and Salts for Class 10 Students NCERT
+mcq on Acid Bases and Salts for Class 10 Students NCERT

-(a) must be pure water
+(a) It is pure water

-(c) is not a base
+(c) It is not basic

-(d) is neither a base nor an acid
+(d) It is neither acidic nor basic

-Option c – is not a base
+Option c – It is not basic

-(a) H₂SO4> H3PO3 > CH3COOH
+(a) H₂SO₄ > H₃PO₃ > CH₃COOH

 (b) H₃PO₃ > H₂SO₄ > CH₃COOH